-There are a number of common injuries that can happen to teeth.
-Many of them affect the inner soft tissues of the tooth, known as the dental pulp.
-When the pulp becomes injured or inflamed, root canal treatment may be needed.
+Many dental accidents compromise the inner soft tissues of the tooth, known as the dental pulp.
+When something injures the pulp, a root canal treatment may be necessary.

 Chipped or Fractured Teeth

-Injuries to the back teeth often include fractured cusps, cracked teeth, and the more serious split teeth.
+Injuries to the back teeth often include fractured cusps, cracked teeth, and (more serious) split teeth.
 Cracks may or may not extend into the root.
 If the crack does not extend into the root, the tooth can usually be restored with a full crown.
-If the crack does extend into the root and affects the pulp, root canal treatment is usually necessary in an attempt to save all or a portion of your tooth.
+If the crack does extend into the root and affects the pulp, root canal treatment is usually necessary to save all or a portion of your tooth.

+If the pulp remains healthy, no additional treatment may be needed.
 During an injury a tooth may be pushed up into its socket.
 This is one of the more serious injuries.
 We will try to reposition and stabilize your tooth.
 Root canal treatment is usually started within a few weeks of the injury, and a medication, such as calcium hydroxide, may be put into the tooth.
-A rubber based root canal filling will be placed at a later date.
+A rubber-based root canal filling will be placed at a later date.
 This type of injury needs annual monitoring to make sure the treatment is working.
 During an injury, a tooth may be pushed partially out of the socket.
 Repositioning and stabilizing the tooth are usually necessary.

-Chipped teeth account for the majority of all dental traumas.
-Treatment depends on the type, location and severity of each injury.
+Chipped teeth account for most dental traumas.
+Treatment depends on the type, location, and severity of each injury.
 When any dental injury occurs, the most important thing is to let us know immediately.
 The outcome, or prognosis, for your specific injury often depends upon how quickly we can examine, diagnose, and treat the injury.